Act better- audition better- by “listening”

 All of your solo audition’s performance takes place on a fully lit set with the ensemble present.
 It should play out as an interaction, a reply, a response.

-Failure to actively listen is why most solo auditions sound flat, generic or unbelievable.
+Failure to actively listen is a big part of why most solo auditions sound flat, generic or unbelievable.
+(Another big failure is to forget to add “seasoning.”)
 What should play as a conversation plays instead as a monologue performed in a vacuum.

 An actor who doesn’t listen is uncastable because they aren’t acting.

-Paint the reality of your performance by listening- especially when you record alone with no other ears present.
-Your auditions will be far ahead of most.
+Paint the reality of your performance by listening as you speak- especially when you record alone with no other ears present.